Virgin Gorda

 Leverick Bay Virgin Gorda

-Virgin Gorda has a small number of upmarket hotels and resorts including the Bitter End Yacht Club in the north of the island.
-Little Dix Bay, facing Sir Frances Drake Channel, was the very first luxury resort in the BVI and built in the sixties by Laurence Rockefeller and the quiet and secluded Biras Creek Estate.
+The isle has a small number of upmarket hotels and resorts including the Bitter End Yacht Club in the north of the island.
+Little Dix Bay, facing Sir Frances Drake Channel, was the very first luxury resort in the BVI and built in the sixties by Laurence Rockefeller; and the quiet and secluded Biras Creek Estate.
 To supplement the luxury resorts, Virgin Gorda has around twenty private villas to rent.

 Savannah Bay